armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 A new parser derives from the `UnpackParser` class.
 To implement functionality different methods need to be redefined.

+## First: an important word about offsets

+To make it easier for the parsers the file that is presented to the parser and unpacker is not the real file.
+Instead, it has been wrapped in a so called `OffsetInputFile` wrapper, that takes care of offsets.
+This is so the parser does not need to worry too much about where in the file it actually is reading and what offsets need to be taken care off (which is always a source of bugs).
+This makes the parser easier and cleaner, as it always seems as if the parser starts at offset `0`.
+When using Kaitai Struct based parsers this usually does not matter at all (unless the Kaitai Struct specification uses file size checks, which some unfortunately do) as tKaitai Struct will read from a stream of bytes and all that is needed is that the file pointer is pointing at the right offset.

+The offset of the signature in the *original* file can still be accessed through `self.offset`.
+The original file can be accessed (if needed) via `self.infile.infile`.
+In an ideal case these are never needed, but there are exceptions, for example when using external tools, or when writing data in bulk using `sendfile()`.

+There are various modules that are using `sendfile()`, for example:

+1. `AndroidDtoUnpacker`
+2. `AndroidMsmBoot`

+and also parsers that are using external tools, such as:

+1.

 ## `extensions` and `signatures`

 The two data structures `extensions` and `signatures` are defined that define